-High Cost and 3-year Minimum Contracts:
+High Cost of Life Alert and 3-year Minimum Contracts:

 If you take a look at Life Alert’s website, it’s not easy to get an idea of the service’s cost or contract lengths.
 Instead, they want you to call in to their sales team in order to even get that information in the first place.